Roger Clemens: National Baseball Hall of Fame consideration

+Despite falling off the ballot, Clemens is still eligible for induction through the Hall of Fame's Today's Game Committee.
+The committee is composed of 16 members of the National Baseball Hall of Fame, executives, and veteran media members. (hence the nickname of "veterans committee") who consider retired players who lost ballot eligibility while still having made notable contributions to baseball from 1986-2016.
+The most recent voting by the committee was held in December 2022, and 12 votes were required for induction.
+Clemens received fewer than four votes out of sixteen cast and as a result was not selected for induction.

 Pitching style

-Clemens was a prototypical power pitcher with an aggressive edge for his entire career.
-This was especially the case when he was a young man.
+Clemens was a prototypical power pitcher with an aggressive edge, especially early in his career.
 Clemens was said to throw "two pitches: a 98-mph fastball and a hard breaking ball.
 At 23, Clemens simply reared back and threw the ball past batters."
-Later in his career, Clemens developed a devastating split-finger fastball to use as an off-speed pitch in concert with his fastball.
+Later in his career, Clemens developed a split-finger fastball.
 Clemens has jocularly referred to this pitch as "Mr. Splitty".

 By the time Clemens retired from Major League Baseball in 2007, his four-seam fastball had settled in the 91–94 mph range.
-He also threw a two-seam fastball, a slider in the mid 80s, his hard splitter, and an occasional curveball.
-Clemens was a highly durable pitcher, leading the American League in complete games three times and innings pitched twice.
-His 18 complete games in 1987 is more than any pitcher has thrown since.
+He also threw a two-seam fastball, a slider in the mid 80s, a splitter, and an occasional curveball.
+Clemens was a durable pitcher, leading the American League in complete games three times and innings pitched twice.
+Clemens threw 18 complete games in 1987 which no pitcher has since matched.
 Clemens was also known as a strikeout pitcher, leading the AL in Ks five times and strikeouts per nine innings three times.
+He is currently the only pitcher in Major League history to have thrown two 20-strikeout games.